 Level Up Your Network: College to Career Connections

-Graduating Seniors: You’ve worked hard and now it’s time to celebrate what’s next!
-If you are graduating this upcoming summer, spring or fall, you are invited to join us for a high-energy networking event where you will score an AMA graduation cord, connect with professional marketers from across the country, and start building the LinkedIn connections that can help kickstart your career.
+Graduating Seniors: You’ve worked hard, and now it’s time to celebrate what’s next.
+If you’re graduating this upcoming summer, spring, or fall, join us for a high-energy networking event where you’ll connect with professional marketers from across the country, build LinkedIn connections to kickstart your career, and activate your one free year of AMA professional membership to stay connected to a local chapter and access career resources after graduation.

 Speakers